NORA-Surge: A storm surge hindcast for the Norwegian Sea, the North Sea and the Barents Sea: NORA-Surge: Hindcast evaluation and statistics

 The Taylor diagram in Figure \ref{fig:taylor_diagram} shows normalized error statistics for each station in the NORA-Surge hindcast compared to measurements.
 We see that the relative errors in the hindcast do not vary much between the different stations, with correlation coefficients mainly in the interval $0.80-0.95$, and normalized standard deviations in the interval $0.85-1.25$.
 However, there are some minor geographical differences, and stations from the same region tend to cluster into smaller groups.

 We note two outliers in the Taylor diagram, the top left NO station with a correlation of approximately $0.7$ and the UK station with a correlation of $0.75$.
-The NO station is Ny-Ålesund (NO\_NYA) located on the Arctic island of Spitsbergen, and the UK station is Newhaven (UK\_Newhaven), located just west of Dover.
+The NO station is Ny-Ålesund (NO\_NYA) located on the Arctic island of Spitsbergen, and the UK station is Newhaven (UK\_Newhaven), located just west of Dover (in the eastern part of the English Channel).
 For the NO\_NYA station, we note that there seems to be a negative trend in the difference between hindcast and observation in Figure \ref{fig:time_cover_diff_obs_mod}.
-This could indicate an issue with the observations for this station, and we considered removing the station from the dataset, but chose to still include it due to its unique location far north in the Arctic.
-Other possible explanations for the reduced quality for this station could be effects of sea ice not present in the model, or the fact that, even with its position near the open boundary of the model domain, this station has the longest potential travel distance for storm surges in our model domain.
-Any errors due to imperfections in the model bottom bathymetry will accumulate as the typical storm surge Kelvin wave moves northward through the Norwegian Sea.
+This trend is explained by the rapid vertical land uplift at Svalbard \citep{kierulf2021}.
 The UK\_Newhaven station is placed near the south-western boundary of the hindcast model domain, and the fact that it is located west of Dover means it will be subject to storm surges that enter the English Channel from the west.
 The lack of proper boundary values from an outer model, as mentioned in Section \ref{sec:model}, could cause some of the storm surge signal that should have entered from the North Atlantic to be missing in the hindcast for this area of the English Channel.

 The two UK stations with correlation just below $0.8$ could also be considered as outliers since they deviate from the rest of the UK cluster.
 These are the stations UK\_Whitby and UK\_Sheerness, which are both located at or near river mouths.
 River runoff can cause local elevation changes that are not captured by the hindcast.